cmu-db/noisepage/script/testing/junit/README.md

-Comments are supported for input files (line starting with "#") Inlucde "Fail" in comment if you expect the query to fail Use the format "No of outputs" to specify the expected number of outputs; if a number is specified, then in TracefileTest the queryresult length are checked as well.
+Comments are supported for input files (line starting with "#") Inlucde "Fail" in comment if you expect the query to fail Use the format "Num of outputs" to specify the expected number of outputs; if a number is specified, then in TracefileTest the queryresult length are checked as well.
 Use the format "Include Outputs" to specify that you want to store the exact query result instead of hash

 Example input line for GenerateTrace:
-# No of outputs: 2
+# Num of outputs: 2
 SELECT t1 FROM TableA

 Then in TracefileTest, the sql statement will be executed and in addition to checking if the hash